diarmidmackenzie/sdt-condensed/OIT.md

 Other forms of analysis that have supported the idea of a continuum include *small space analysis* (a derivative of *multdimensional scaling*) and a *bifactor-ESEM framework* [explaining the technicalities of these types of statistical analysis is beyond the scope of this article].

-Most recently, a 2016 paper using samples from the United Stats and Russia, and a combination of all these techniques, reported robust evidence for an underlying continuum of autonomy.
+Most recently, a 2016 paper using samples from the United States and Russia, and a combination of all these techniques, reported robust evidence for an underlying continuum of autonomy.

 #### Predictive Indexes and Profiles